The state of Oklahoma provides several veteran benefits. This page explains those benefits.

-Oklahoma State Veteran's Benefits
+Oklahoma Veteran Financial Benefits

 Property Tax Exemption

-The greater of 75% of retirement pay or $10,000 is tax exempt.
+The greater of 75% of retirement pay & SBP payments or $10,000 are tax-free.

 Sales Tax Exemption